+--- Caution ---

+This option is not guaranteed to be fully standards-compliant for all code cases.

+-- Caution --

+-Omax automatically enables the armclang -flto option and the generated object files are not suitable for creating static libraries.
+When -flto is enabled, you cannot build ROPI or RWPI images.

+-- Note --

---- Caution --- T1 his option is not guaranteed to be fully standards-compliant for all code cases. --- Caution --- su omax automatically enables the armclang -flto option and the generated object files are nitable for creating static libraries.
-When -flto is enabled, you cannot build ROPI or Rinages.
-Note --- • Then using -Omax: Code-size, build-time, and the debug view can each be adversely affected. • Arm cannot guarantee that the best performance optimization is achieved in all code • It is not possible to output meaningful disassembly when the -flto option is enabled reason is because the -flto option is turned on by default at -Omax, and that option ge files containing bitcode.
+When using -Omax:

+- Code-size, build-time, and the debug view can each be adversely affected. - Arm cannot guarantee that the best performance optimization is achieved in all code cases. - It is not possible to output meaningful disassembly when the -flto option is enabled.
+The reason is because the -flto option is turned on by default at -Omax, and that option generates files containing bitcode. - If you are trying to compile at -Omax and have separate compile and link steps, then also include -Omax on your armlink command line.